cossacklabs/acra/README.md

 ### Acra Load Balancing Demo (HAProxy-based infrastructures)

-[Acra Load Balancing Demo](https://github.com/cossacklabs/acra-balancer-demo) discovers building high availability and balanced infrastructure, based on Acra components, PostgreSQL and python web application.
-We prepared several configuration with mulltiple databases and HAProxy.
+[Acra Load Balancing Demo](https://github.com/cossacklabs/acra-balancer-demo) discovers building high availability and balanced infrastructure, based on Acra components, PostgreSQL, and Python web application.
+We prepared several configurations with mulltiple databases and HAProxy.

 | 🔛 [Run Load Balancing Demo](https://github.com/cossacklabs/acra-balancer-demo) 🔛 |
 |---|

 ## GDPR and HIPAA

 Acra can help you comply with GDPR and HIPAA regulations.
-Configuring and using Acra in a designated form will cover most demands described in articles 25, 32, 33 and 34 of GDPR, and PII data protection demands from HIPAA.
+Configuring and using Acra in a designated form will cover most of the demands described in articles 25, 32, 33, and 34 of GDPR and the PII data protection demands of HIPAA.
 Read more about [Acra and GDPR compliance here](http://docs.cossacklabs.com/pages/acra-and-gdpr-compliance/).

 ## Open source vs Enterprise

 This open source version of Acra is free to use.
 Please let us know in the [Issues](https://www.github.com/cossacklabs/acra/issues) if you stumble upon a bug, see a possible enhancement, or have a comment on security design.

 There’s [the Enterprise version of Acra](https://www.cossacklabs.com/acra/) available.
-It provides better performance, redunancy/load balancing, comes pre-configured with crypto-primitives of your choice (FIPS, GOST), integrates with key/secret management tools in your stack, and has plenty of goodies for your Ops and SREs to operate Acra conveniently – deployment automation, scaling, monitoring, and logging.
-[Talk to us](mailto:sales@cossacklabs.com) to get a full feature list and quote.
+It provides better performance, redunancy/load balancing, comes pre-configured with crypto-primitives of your choice (FIPS, GOST), integrates with key/secret management tools in your stack, and has plenty of utils and tools for your Ops and SREs to operate Acra conveniently – deployment automation, scaling, monitoring, and logging.
+[Talk to us](mailto:sales@cossacklabs.com) to get a full feature list and a quote.

 ## Security consulting

 It takes more than just getting cryptographic code to compile to secure the sensitive data.
-Acra won't make you “compliant out of the box” and no other tool will.
+Acra won't make you “compliant out of the box” with all the modern security regulations, and no other tool will.

-[We help companies](https://www.cossacklabs.com/dgap/) to plan their data security strategy by auditing, assessing data flow, and classifying the data, enumerating the risks.
-We do the hardest, least-attended part of compliance – turning it from the “cost of doing business” into the “security framework that prevents risks”.
+[We help companies](https://www.cossacklabs.com/dgap/) plan their data security strategy by auditing, assessing data flow, and classifying the data, enumerating the risks.
+We do the hardest, least-attended part of reaching the compliance – turning it from the “cost of doing business” into the “security framework that prevents risks”.

 ## Contributing to us